pvcraven/syllabi/source/CIS-390AG.rst

 Schedule
 --------

-Class meets Tuesday/Thursday from 11:20 am until 12:50 pm.
+Class meets Tuesday/Thursday from 9:40 am until 11:10 pm.

+Our final time is Wed, April 27 from 8:00 am until 10:00 am.

-.. include:: ../elements/2019_fa_calendar.rst
+.. include:: ../elements/2022_sp_calendar.rst

 The first 1/3 to 1/2 of the class will be on building skills.
 The last half will be working in one or more teams on a cooperative project using the Agile methodology.

 To begin with, we will cover the following topics, and have an assignment for each one: